 Development within this GDP shall be in accordance with the review processes and timeframes contained in Section 12.
 The Performance Standards shall apply to all Development Projects within this GDP.
 Refer to the GDP maps and the applicable Performance Standards for land use types, densities, and locations of each proposed land use (see Maps 4, 5, 6 and 7 in Section 11).
-A maximum of ~~7721~~12,228 Dwelling Units shall be allowed within the GDP, unless amended, or increased pursuant to a use transfer.
+A maximum of ~~772~~10,382 Dwelling Units shall be allowed within the GDP, unless amended.
 The maximum number of Dwelling Units for each Parcel of the GDP is provided on Maps 4, 5, 6 and 7 in Section 11.

-It is the responsibility of the ~~applicant~~Applicant to demonstrate ~~to the City~~ that Development Projects comply with the land uses and Performance Standards in the GDP.
+It is the responsibility of the applicant to demonstrate to the City that Development Projects comply with the land uses and Performance Standards in the GDP.